Home Vancouver Monthly Calendar Vancouver Pride Festival

 Pride Parade Crowds on Robson Street

-Below are some tips to help you make the most out of your Vancouver Pride Festival experience in years when the big live events aren’t cancelled.
+Below are some tips to help you make the most of your Vancouver Pride Festival experience.

-TIP #2: For the Sunset Beach Festival and Vancouver Pride Parade events, take public transit if you can.
+TIP #2: For the Pride Festival and Pride Parade events, take public transit if you can.
 Parking is difficult and traffic is a nightmare.

 TIP #3: If you’ve never been to the Vancouver Pride Parade, go!
 It’s a fun, inclusive, entertaining and impressive event.